conclave-network/conclave/CLION_DOCKER_DEVELOPMENT.md

 ## Step 9: Build `conclaved`

-1. At the top right of the CMake window, just after the green hammer icon, set the active configuration to *conclaved |
+1. At the top right of the CMake window, on the right of the green hammer icon, set the active configuration to *conclaved | Debug-conclave-docker*.
-   Debug-conclave-docker*.
 2. Click the green hammer icon to build `conclaved`.
 3. Wait for the build to complete.